CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 2. Do you prefer listening to stories or reading them?

    > I definitely prefer reading stories over listening to them.
 When I read, I can take my time to understand the plot and characters at my own pace, and I enjoy the tactile experience of holding a book or flipping through pages.
 It feels more personal and immersive.
 On the other hand, while listening to stories is easier and more convenient, especially when multitasking, I find it harder to fully engage with the story compared to reading.

+#### （5）Gifts

+1. Have you ever sent handmade gifts to others?

+   > handmade cards

+2. Have you ever received a great gift?

+   >

+3. What do you consider when choosing a gift?

+   > The receiver's personality and hobbies

+4. Do you think you are good at choosing gifts?

+   > Yes

+5. What gift have you received recently?

+   > 一件羽绒服

+#### （6）Party

+1. Do you like parties?

+   > no

+2. How often did you have a party when you were a kid?

+   > never

+3. Have you ever organized a party?

+   > no

 ### 2024.10/11月更新（24道）